deepchecks/deepchecks/docs/source/user-guide/general/metrics_guide.rst

 Alternative metrics
 ===================
-Sometimes the defaults aren’t good enough to describe the specifics of the problem.
+Sometimes the defaults don't fit the specifics of the use-case.
 If this is the case, you can pass a list of metrics or a dict in the format {metric name: metric} as a parameter to the check.